MichaelCurrin/dev-resources/about.md

 Including:

-- Definitions and a short explanation of what something is and why/when to use it
+- Definitions and a short explanation of what something is and why/when to use it.
-- Links to the homepage, tutorials and docs
+- Links to the homepage, tutorials and docs.
 - Links to installation guides (in my gists or other repos).